rogerjdeangelis/utl_classic_editor_programatic_cursor_positioning_with_store_cut_and_paste/README.md

     2. ABCD
          EFGH    in the paste buffer

-    3,   The boloc above moved from line 1 col 1 to line 83 col1
+    3,   The block of text above moved from line 1 col 1 to line 83 col1

     00083 ABCD
     00084 EFGH